aattea14/latin102/translation3.md

 Explain the construction of the verbal unit flumine admisso.
 Admisso is the fourth principle part.
 This is in the ablative case

-What are the gender, number, case, and antecedent of qui? nominative masculine singular
+What are the gender, number, case, and antecedent of qui? nominative masculine singular ❌ **Look at the form of the verb.
+It's not singular!
+But you're right that *qui* is nominative ,so... ?**

-What Latin verb form has to be understood in the clause that runs from equorum to Dinus? nomina, which is imperative
+What Latin verb form has to be understood in the clause that runs from equorum to Dinus? nomina, which is imperative ❌ **Here, *nomina* is neut.nom.pl., from *nomen, nominis*.**

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.